grafos-ml/frappe/doc/src/tutorial.rst

 General Flow
 ~~~~~~~~~~~~
+.. note:: This is a draft of the architecture.
+Any comments on possible problems, better solutions and other ideas are welcome either via github issues or @linasTw at twitter.

 While implementing the recommendations serving engine we had to make some architectural choices.
 For example, we do the recommendation computations on-line instead of precomputing recommendations